williamDalston/schrodingers-cat-website/content/articles/qc-experiment-003.md

 - Potentially unpleasant (decrepit survival)
 - Not something to rely on or test

 Quantum immortality is a fascinating thought experiment that reveals the strange implications of Many-Worlds.
-But it's not a practical guide to life—or death.
+But it's not a practical guide to life or death.

 The real question isn't whether quantum immortality works, but what it tells us about Many-Worlds, consciousness, and the relationship between quantum mechanics and experience.

-In a universe that branches with every quantum event, the question of survival becomes deeply strange—and quantum immortality is one of the strangest implications of all.
+In a universe that branches with every quantum event, the question of survival becomes deeply strange and quantum immortality is one of the strangest implications of all.

 ---